Cyberflashing laws: the act is finally set to be made a crime in England and Wales as part of the Online Safety Bill

 Prosecutors currently struggle to convict people for the act of cyberflashing because the existing legislation in place in England and Wales is hard to apply to the online world.
 This is very different to the situation in Scotland, where the act of cyberflashing was outlawed in 2009.

-The move comes after a study published by academics at University College London and the University of Kent at the end of last year found that three in four young women have been sent sexual images on social media.
+A study published by academics at University College London and the University of Kent at the end of 2021 found that three in four young women have been sent sexual images on social media.
+The pandemic has also exacerbated the problem, with the UK’s Revenge Porn Helpline reporting that calls about explicit imagery being shared without consent rose by 87% between April and August 2020 compared to the previous year.

 And while the practice of adult men sending unwanted sexual images to girls under 18 is categorised as a sexual offence, the experience is one shared by women of all ages; research by YouGov published in 2018 found that 40% of women aged 18-34 had received an unsolicited sexual photo from someone who was not their romantic partner.